Red Deer Lodge

 Before declaring the Lodge officially open, Mr. Rowling expressed great pleasure at having the opportunity and privilege of officiating at the ceremony, as he said that it was in this area that he shot his first deer and started his career as a school teacher.
 A number of his first pupils were among those present as members and members wives.

 At the conclusion of the ceremony, afternoon tea was served in the large spacious trophy room.
 This room is already starting to take on an atmosphere of true outdoor interests and was suitably decorated for the occasion.
-Newton McConchie has donated a very fine collection of trophies, including magnificent Wapiti and Red Deer heads.
+Newton McConochie has donated a very fine collection of trophies, including magnificent Wapiti and Red Deer heads.
 Members kindly loaned a number of other species including Thar, Chamois and a number of native birds.
 It is hoped to eventually build up a very comprehensive museum, including trophies of N.Z. wildlife, Herbarium, Photographic section, Geological collection and native birds, of which a number have been promised from various collections already in existence.
-It is through this room that we hope to be able to show both members and the public the wide range of interests that can be derived and the pubic the wide range of interests from outdoor recreation and also how they are closely allied te our sport.
-It is only by becoming interested in, and studying al aspects of what one may see in a day's tramp, that we can hopt to become proficient deer stalkers, enjoying in full measure all that the sport has to offer.
+It is through this room that we hope to be able to show both members and the public the wide range of interests that can be derived from outdoor recreation and also how they are closely allied to our sport.
+It is only by becoming interested in, and studying all aspects of what one may see in a day's tramp, that we can hope to become proficient deer stalkers, enjoying in full measure all that the sport has to offer.

 A number of people have asked such questions as, "What's it for"?
 'Will it pay"? etc. It has never been the intention of this Association to judge the worthiness or otherwise of this venture by its commercial value or return.
 Likewise its success will not be judged by the number of animals that can be stalked in its immediate vicinity.